18F/Modular-Contracting-And-Agile-Development/pages/home.md

 While 18F generally approves of the contents of the documents found in this guide, none of these documents are perfect.
 There are lessons each of these organizations learned after executing on these documents.
 Different approaches are more, or less, appropriate for different situations.
 And there are some internal documents we are not able to share publicly.
 But we hope that providing you with many real world examples, you can use these as templates and modify as needed.

-These documents won’t make you an expert, But if you’re interested in avoiding the waterfall/monolithic approach this is a good guide to get you started.
+These documents won’t make you an expert, but if you’re interested in avoiding the waterfall/monolithic approach, this is a good guide to get you started.

 ---